MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 2. Forms-based authentication
 3. Security Assertion Markup Language (SAML) 1.1-based authentication

-SharePoint Server Subscription Edition now supports OIDC 1.0 authentication protocol.
-With this new capability, you can now set up an OIDC-enabled `SPTrustedIdentityTokenIssuer` that works with a remote identity provider to enable OIDC authentication.
+OIDC 1.0 authentication protocol is supported only by SharePoint Server Subscription Edition.
+With this capability, you can set up an OIDC-enabled `SPTrustedIdentityTokenIssuer` that works with a remote identity provider to enable OIDC authentication.

-The OIDC now integrates with the SharePoint Certificate Management to manage the nonce (number used once) cookie certification.
+The OIDC 1.0 authentication protocol now integrates with the SharePoint Certificate Management to manage the nonce (number used once) cookie certification.
 The nonce cookie certificate ensures that OIDC authentication tokens are secure.

 Earlier, the administrators had to use Certificate snap-in in Windows to check the status of the nonce certificate.
 In a multi-server farm, the administrators needed to manually export certificates, import certificates, and grant permissions on each server individually.
 When administrators enable the OIDC for a new web application using new application pool account, the administrators had to remember to grant permissions for the account.